BrewBlox/brewblox-boilerplate/README.md

 ---
 ### [.env](./.env)
-Project-specific environment variables can be stored here. `Pipenv` will automatically load it when executing a command in `pipenv run`.

-By default, the names of the Docker and Github repositories are stored here.
-They are read during the CI build.
+Project-specific environment variables can be stored here.
+By default, the name of the Docker repository (more on this below) is set here.

 **Required Changes:**
 * Change `DOCKER_REPO=you/your-package` to match the name of your docker image.